Adding Stains To Glazes and Slips

 ㅤ

 You might want to make a clay a certain colour and this is possible with stains.
 But note, some colours may affect the way a glaze works with the clay body.
-Blue stains have a modified cobalt in them which can affect the melt temperature of the clay.
+Blue stains have a modified cobalt in them which can affect the melt temperature of the clay and glaze.
 Using white body clays will be the best choice but many advocate porcelain.

 Method: